 Is it a home or a bridge?
 You decide for yourself as once you enter the building, you will be amazed at the net-zero power use of this house.
 It has a narrow form that spans over the creek with glazing on both sides.

-The homeowners have thermal comfort without air conditioning while the winter sun heats the black insulated concrete floor from both sides.
+The homeowners have thermal comfort while the winter sun heats the black insulated concrete floor from both sides.
 The family is kept cool with a steel screen with openable windows and ceiling fans during the summer.

-The family collects their water from the rainwater to use inside the home while wastewater is pumped away about 100 meters from the creek disperses into an underground treatment.
-While the house is powered with cells, and it has hot water solar panels to provide warm water.
+The family collects their water from the rainwater inside the home while wastewater is pumped about 100 meters from the creek and disperses into an underground treatment.
+The house is powered with cells and has hot water solar panels to provide warm water.

 Comments